indiajacksonphd/Helio-Lite/START_HERE/README.md

 - Downloads Jupyter notebooks and data files for PyHC, AI/ML, and AIA DONKI/DMLab examples.
 - Downloads environment and requirements files for Python library dependencies.
 - Downloads custom Python modules.

-### 2. `jupyterHubBootstrap.py`

-#### Purpose:

-This Python script bootstraps the installation of The Littlest JupyterHub (TLJH), configuring the JupyterHub environment with minimal dependencies.
-It's designed to be run directly from a `curl` command.

-#### Key Steps:

-- Parses environment variables and command line flags to customize the installation.
-- Installs or upgrades the TLJH installer using pip, based on the provided version or development flags.
-- Optionally starts a progress page server for logging installation progress.

 ### 3. `link_directories.sh`